Linuxfabrik/monitoring-plugins/README.md

 **Tipp**

-> We also provide an [Ansible "monitoring-plugins" role](https://git.linuxfabrik.ch/linuxfabrik-ansible/roles/monitoring-plugins).
+> We also provide an [Linuxfabrik lfops monitoring-plugins role ](https://github.com/Linuxfabrik/lfops/tree/main/roles/monitoring_plugins).
 This role deploys the Linuxfabik Monitoring Plugins and the corresponding Monitoring Plugin Library to `/usr/lib64/nagios/plugins/` and `/usr/lib64/nagios/plugins/lib` respectively, allowing them to be easily executed by a monitoring system.